vmware-archive/streaming-runtimes/docs/samples/anomaly-detection/anomaly-detection.md

 The `possible-fraud-detection` processor emits new `possible-fraud` stream containing the fraudulent transactions.

-Next with the help for the `fraud-alert` processor we can register a custom function [UDF](../../architecture/udf/architecture.md), that consumes the `possible-fraud` stream, investigates the suspicious transactions further for example to send alert emails.
+Next with the help for the `fraud-alert` processor we can register a custom [Function](../../architecture/functions/architecture.md), that consumes the `possible-fraud` stream, investigates the suspicious transactions further for example to send alert emails.

 Following diagram illustrates the implementation flow and involved resources:
 ![Anomaly Detection Flow](anomaly-detection-deployed.svg)